docktermj/senzing-rpm/README.md

 ## Guiding principles

+The following "guiding principles" apply to `/opt` AddOns:

 1. Use of `/opt`, `/var/opt`, and `/etc/opt`:
     > Under no circumstances are other package files to exist outside the /opt, /var/opt, and /etc/opt hierarchies except for those package files that must reside in specific locations within the filesystem tree in order to function properly.
 For example, device lock files in /var/lock and devices in /dev.
 Distributions may install software in /opt, but must not modify or delete software installed by the local system administrator without the assent of the local system administrator.
     > -- *[Linux Filesystem Hierarchy: 1.13 /opt](https://www.tldp.org/LDP/Linux-Filesystem-Hierarchy/html/opt.html)*